Quitzelcoat/Portfolio/README.md

 13. Finally to the contact page.
 Start it by putting some kind of call to action btn.
 14. Link to clandely and also write all the text and different links places.
 15. Create the bottom all right reserved footer section.

+Now move to design creation:

+1. Create the command line card on the main page and on hover and click make it reactive.
-16. Create rainbow moving small dots on the main page.
+2. Create rainbow moving small dots on the main page.
-17. Create the main page left side line with the text.
+3. Create the main page left side line with the text.
-18. Create the scroll down btn and other animation effects on the main page.
+4. Create the scroll down btn and other animation effects on the main page.
-19. Make the img and the cards interactable and animated.
+5. Make the img and the cards interactable and animated.
-20. On the project page make the cards interactive and also the btns.
+6. On the project page make the cards interactive and also the btns.
 Add the scroll down as well on the right bottom.
-21. Make the typeography intractable as well.
+7. Make the typeography intractable as well.
 The cards of the colors as well should be reactable.
-22. Check the contact page if there is any animation needed to be added.
+8. Check the contact page if there is any animation needed to be added.
-23. Create the rainbow effect on moving the cursor.
+9. Create the rainbow effect on moving the cursor.

 ## Colors: